 Everyone is familiar with the CSI shows on television.
 They find forensic evidence at every scene, they use forensic evidence to solve every crime, and they do it within an hour.
-They also depict a sterilized version of the crime scene.
+They can find fingerprints on tree bark, and DNA on the head of a pin.

 The reality is far different.
 Most REAL crime scene investigators don't like these shows on TV.
-Most of us would tell you that we DON'T find relevant forensic evidence at about 70% of the scenes we investigate.
+Most of us would tell you that we DON'T find relevant forensic evidence at many of the scenes we investigate.
 And when we go to a crime scene and tell the victims we can't find anything, they look at us like we're incompetent.
-Some have even said: "But I saw them find it on TV!"
+Some have even said: "But I saw them find that on TV!"

 This becomes a problem in two areas.